 What groups are considered to be underrepresented in computing?

 We follow the official definitions as to who qualifies as being a member of an underrepresented group.
-Groups that are underrepresented in computing include women, African Americans, Mexican-Americans, Native Americans (American Indians, Alaska Natives, and Native Hawaiians), Pacific Islanders, mainland Puerto Ricans, individuals who identify as part of the LGBTQI community, and persons with disabilities.
+Groups that are underrepresented in computing include women, African Americans, Native Americans (American Indians, Alaska Natives, and Native Hawaiians), Pacific Islanders, Hispanic U.S. citizens and permanent residents (including Mexican-Americans, and mainland Puerto Ricans), individuals who identify as part of the LGBTQAI community, and persons with disabilities.

 Are international students eligible for the DREU?